-Today I will de digging deep and sharing 40 self-care ideas for mind, body and lifestyle.
+Today I will be sharing with you 40 self-care ideas for mind, body and lifestyle.

 Taking care of ourselves should not be seen as an occasional act, it should be regular practice added into our daily routine.